Hinny/HotAC-2nd-edition/README.md

 If you would like to discuss anything regarding this campaign set, there are several ways to do this.

 ### Fantasy Flight Games (FFG)
-Visit the official forum boards here: [LINK](https://community.fantasyflightgames.com/forum/222-x-wing/).
+Visit HotAC-2nd-edition topic on the official forum boards [here](https://community.fantasyflightgames.com/topic/301683-heroes-of-the-aturi-cluster-second-edition/).

 ### Board Game Geek (BGG)
 Board Game Geek has a large community and is well suited for discussing these kind of projects.
-Visit it here: [LINK](https://boardgamegeek.com/boardgame/252328/star-wars-x-wing-second-edition/forums/69)
+Visit HotAC-2nd-edition topic [here](https://boardgamegeek.com/article/33257853)

 ### GitHub
 If you want to report issues, suggest new features or comment on upcoming features and expansions, you can also do it directly here on GitHub.